OostAmsterdam

 Day trips

-• Marken and Volendam (45 min by bus): traditional fishing villages
+• Marken and Volendam (45 mins by bus—traditional fishing villages and museums)

 ⚠ Watch out